Anyone who has experienced back pain knows what an inconvenience it can be.

 7. Herniated Disc

-Also called a slipped or ruptured disc, a herniated disc occurs when the soft center of a spinal disc pushes through a crack in its tougher exterior casing.
+Also called a slipped or ruptured disc, a herniated disc occurs when the soft center of one of your spinal discs pushes through a crack in its tougher exterior casing.

 The risk of this type of injury tends to increase with age, and often has a sudden onset after lifting or twisting the back.